neomantra/srv-plz/README.md

-  -a, --a                 Check A records, not SRV records -6, --aaaa              Check AAAA records, not SRV records -c, --command           for each record, invoke exec.Command on the args after '--', replacing %SRV% with its template -d, --dns string        DNS resolver to use (must be in form IP:port) -h, --help              show help
+  -a, --a                 Check A records, not SRV records -6, --aaaa              Check AAAA records, not SRV records -c, --command           for each record, invoke exec.Command on the args after '--', replacing %SRV% with its template -d, --dns string        DNS resolver to use.
+Must be in form IP (using port 53) or IP:port -h, --help              show help
   -l, --limit uint32      only return N records (default 1) -m, --match string      specify forward args after '--' to shell with <srv> replaced by the lookup (default "%SRV%")